Georgia Tech Reaches New Milestones in Enrollment, Graduation, and Retention Rates

 Increased Enrollment Reflects Institute Commitment to Expanding Access

-The Fall 2024 cohort includes 3,838 first-year students and 3,886 transfer students, with 83% of undergraduates pursuing STEM majors.
-These students join a total of 51,539 degree-seeking individuals, 18,785 of whom are undergraduates.
-The top five majors among current undergraduate students are Computer Science, Mechanical Engineering, Business Administration, Aerospace Engineering, and Industrial Engineering.
+The Fall 2024 cohort includes 3,838 first-time, full-time students and 1,376 transfer students.
+These incoming students join a total of 51,433 degree-seeking individuals, 18,785 of whom are undergraduates.
+The top five majors among current undergraduate students are Computer Science, Mechanical Engineering, Business Administration, Aerospace Engineering, and Industrial Engineering with 83% of undergraduates pursuing STEM majors.

-Of the undergraduate student population, 61% attended Georgia high schools, 3,225 are Pell Grant recipients, and 1,562 identify as first-generation college students, reinforcing the Institute’s commitment to offering high-quality education to a diverse student body.
+Of the undergraduate student population, 61% are in-state students, 3,421 are Pell Grant recipients, and 1,562 identify as first-generation college students, reinforcing the Institute’s commitment to offering high-quality education to a diverse student body.

 Graduation and Retention Rates Far Exceed National Averages